Hallstatt culture: Art

 The origin of the narrative scenes of the eastern zone, from Hallstatt C onwards, is generally traced to influence from the Situla art of northern Italy and the northern Adriatic, where these bronze buckets began to be decorated in bands with figures in provincial Etruscan centres influenced by Etruscan and Greek art.
 The fashion for decorated situlae spread north across neighbouring cultures including the eastern Hallstatt zone, beginning around 600 BC and surviving until about 400 BC; the Vače situla is a Slovenian example from near the final period.
 The style is also found on bronze belt plates, and some of the vocabulary of motifs spread to influence the emerging La Tène style.

 According to Ruth and Vincent Megaw, "Situla art depicts life as seen from a masculine viewpoint, in which women are servants or sex objects; most of the scenes which include humans are of the feasts in which the situlae themselves figure, of the hunt or of war".
 Similar scenes are found on other vessel shapes, as well as bronze belt-plaques.
-The processions of animals, typical of earlier examples, or humans derive from the Near East and Mediterranean, and Nancy Sandars finds the style shows "a gaucherie that betrays the artist working in a way that is uncongenial, too much at variance with the temper of the craftsmen and the craft".
-Compared to earlier styles that arose organically in Europe "situla art is weak and sometimes quaint", and "in essence not of Europe".
+The processions of animals, typical of earlier examples, or humans derive from the Near East and Mediterranean.

 Except for the Italian Benvenuti Situla, men are hairless, with "funny hats, dumpy bodies and big heads", though often shown looking cheerful in an engaging way.
 The Benevenuti Situla is also unusual in that it seems to show a specific story.

+The Strettweg cult wagon from Austria (c.
+600 BC) has been interpreted as representing a deer goddess or 'Great Nature Goddess' similar to Artemis.

+Hallstatt culture musical instruments included harps, lyres, zithers, woodwinds, panpipes, horns, drums and rattles.